-1. Use a small Phillips screwdriver to remove the two screws on the Collar Receiver.

-- 2. Press the battery door up in the direction of the arrows on the door.
-It will move up slightly and the door will release. - 3.
-Insert two (CR2032) 3-volt lithium batteries (positive side up) per the diagram found on the Collar Receiver.
+- 1. Use a small Phillips screwdriver to remove the two screws on the Collar Receiver. - 2.
+Remove the battery door. - 3.
+Insert two (CR2032) 3-volt lithium batteries (positive side up) per the diagram found on the Collar Receiver. - Replace the battery door.
+To ensure waterproofness, check that the o-ring is in place and clean.
+Press and snap into the Collar Receiver. - 5.
+Tighten the screws, being careful not to overtighten.

-Pull Door Out

-- 4. Replace the battery door.
-To ensure waterproofness, check that the gasket is in place and clean. - 5.
-Tighten the screws.
-Do not over tighten.

-Press Door Up

-Gasket